awsdocs/amazon-cloudfront-developer-guide/doc_source/monitoring-functions.md

 + **Invocations** \(`FunctionInvocations`\) – The number of times the function was started \(invoked\) in a given time period\.
 + **Validation errors** \(`FunctionValidationErrors`\) – The number of validation errors produced by the function in a given time period\.
 Validation errors occur when the function runs successfully but returns invalid data \(an invalid [event object](functions-event-structure.md)\)\.
 + **Execution errors** \(`FunctionExecutionErrors`\) – The number of execution errors that occurred in a given time period\.
 Execution errors occur when the function fails to complete successfully\.
-+ **Compute utilization** \(`ComputeUtilization`\) – The amount of time that the function took to run as a percentage of the maximum allowed time\.
++ **Compute utilization** \(`FunctionComputeUtilization`\) – The amount of time that the function took to run as a percentage of the maximum allowed time\.
 For example, a value of 35 means that the function completed in 35% of the maximum allowed time\.
 This metric is a number between 0 and 100\.

 To view these metrics in the CloudFront console, go to the [Monitoring page](https://console.aws.amazon.com/cloudfront/v3/home?#/monitoring)\.
 To view graphs for a specific function, choose **Functions**, select the function, and then choose **View function metrics**\.